whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/00-getting-started/00-00-121-07-3d-modeling-and-fabrication-syllabus.md

 - Eraser
 - Safety Goggles (not needed on first day)
 - Hearing Protection (not needed on first day)
-- ~$50-$75 for fabrication materials to complete projects

 ## Recommended Materials